 - AND MOST OF ALL- Not hydrating the skin!
 In fact, this is the #1 mistake and hole in most routines.
 Your skin needs both oil and water to find balance (they aren’t one and the same) and can be the topical culprit behind a lot of conditions.

 Wondering if your skin care routine may need some reassessing?
 Well, there’s great news for you.
-Hop over to our Routine Builder resource.
-We designed this (fully-guided) builder to help you create a skin care routine built just for you and your skin’s needs, including jawline acne.
+Hop over to our Routine Quizzes.
+We designed these quizzes to help you create a skin care routine built just for you and your skin’s needs, including jawline acne.

 Mistake #7: Relying on birth control to solve your acne problems